Are you coasting?

 Positive reinforcement training is overloaded with coasters.
 There seems to be strong motivation to make the leap to positive reinforcement but to then stand still, as if positive reinforcement alone is enough.
 It has as much inclination to become sloppy as any other protocol and deteriorate beyond what it used to be.

 An 80% success rate on a “return to me” call is not good enough.
 That means on 1 in 5 occasions it is unsuccessful.
 It is certainly not a good enough ratio of success for me.
 I measure success in the way the behaviour was carried out AND the rate of success.
-98% is closer to my standard.
+98% is closer to my standard with an expectation of joy and pleasure in the way it is carried out.

 Here is an example where the protocol or recipe “was of its time” but we should not carry on coasting and avoid the hard work of learning more and learning to be better.